-- Submit names of board members and their email addresses so they can receive an email with an online Conflict of Interest Form to complete within the portal.
-(Applications will not be able to be submitted as complete until all conflict of interest forms are received.
-Applicants can log in to the system to resend the requests and monitor the completion.) - Complete a request to the state sanctioned authorizer to fill out a Letter of Good Standing in Bluum's online portal.
+- Submit names of board members and their email addresses. - Complete a request to the state sanctioned authorizer to fill out a Letter of Good Standing in Bluum's online portal.
 (Applications will not be able to be submitted as complete until the Letter of Good Standing is received.
-Applicants can log in to the system to resend the requests and monitor the completion.) - Complete a registration to join the Bluum Communities of Excellence mail list for the school leader and a board representative. - All pages must be standard letter size (8.5" x 11"). - Use 12-point Times New Roman, Arial, or Calibri font, double line spacing, and 1-inch margins.
+Applicants can log in to the system to resend the requests and monitor the completion.)

+- Complete a registration to join the Bluum Building on Success mail list for the school leader and a board representative. - All pages must be standard letter size (8.5" x 11"). - The application shall not exceed 25 pages, not including the executive summary or cover page. - Use 12-point Times New Roman, Arial, or Calibri font, double line spacing, and 1-inch margins.
 Tables may be in an 11-point font. - Executive summary not to exceed one page double spaced. - The narrative must address, in sequence, each section of part II identified in the CSP Grant Selection Criteria and Evaluation Rubric.
-State each part, section number, and title in bold. - Budget Narrative not to exceed one page doubled space. - Budget should be submitted in Microsoft Excel format if possible. - Number all pages. - Do not use a table of contents page or divider pages.

-Certification and Assurances must include original signatures.
+State each part, section number, and title in bold. - Budget Narrative not to exceed one page doubled space. - Budget should be submitted in Microsoft Excel format if possible and delineate planning versus implementation costs. - Number all pages. - Do not use a table of contents page or divider pages. - Certification and Assurances must include original signatures.